UC-chellaph/Football-Stats/README.md

 - [X] Input Error handling.
 - [X] Ability to perform multiple commands without having to restart the program.
 - [X] Compatible with Windows, Mac, CentOS Linux and Ubuntu
+- [X] Results from all competitions, including the FA Cup, League Cup, and Continental Competitions
+- [X] Live results retrieval from SofaScore.com - Only certain commands.
 - [ ] Premier League Logos - To be added in a future update
 - [ ] Team Stats and recent form - To be added in a future update
-- [ ] Live score retrieval using APIs - To be added in a future update
+- [ ] Live score retrieval using APIs/Web Scraping - Partially incorporated.
 - [ ] Individual Player Stats - No current incorporation plans
 ----